Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: as a Cantor Set

 \,

 \begin{thm} In the category of profinite spaces, the Grothendieck--Teichm\"uller conjecture holds i.e. $\GT$ and $\Gal$ are both homeomorphic to a Cantor set, i.e.

-\end{thm} \begin{proof} We have previously established that $\GT$ and $\Gal$ are compact Polish perfect spaces.
+\end{thm} \begin{proof} We have established that $\GT$ and $\Gal$ (Appendix is \ref{S:2}--\ref{S:3}) are compact Polish perfect spaces.
 On the other side, these groups are profinite, implying that $\GT$ and $\Gal$ are totally disconnected and locally compact.
 Moreover, they form zero-dimensional spaces.
 Therefore, all these conditions are unified to apply the Theorem of Brouwer.

 The theorem of Brouwer states that any two non-empty compact Polish spaces which are perfect and zero dimensional are homeomorphic to each other.